chmouel/sugarjazy/README.md

 ## FAQ

 - sugarjazy is along word to type and why did the name anyway?
-  - : I agree! and that's why I alias it with `alias sj=sugarjazy` or even better I have zsh [global alias](https://vonheikemen.github.io/devlog/tools/zsh-global-aliases/) `alias -g SJ=|` sugarjazy -s' to avoid even more typing.
+  - : I agree! and that's why I alias it with `alias sj=sugarjazy` or even better I have zsh [global alias](https://vonheikemen.github.io/devlog/tools/zsh-global-aliases/) `alias -g SJ=| sugarjazy -s` to avoid even more typing.

 ## Copyright